Updated: Jan 24

 The hypersexuality of a society has even more unintended consequences on their children and future generations though.
 The "sins of the father" appear to be a gift which keep on giving.
 As sexual experiences increasingly occur outside of the love and commitment of marriage between a man and a woman, what resulting children are not murdered or born with an incurable STD get to grow up with only one—or possibly no—biological parents.
 Due to biology and our court systems, mothers by and large raise the children of these broken relationships and therefore fatherlessness is an increasingly common experience for children in our society.

 The numbers are quite serious in America: 16% of Asian children grow up in a single-parent household, 24% of Caucasians, 42% of Hispanics, 52% of Native Americans, and 66% of African Americans.
 Unsurprisingly, this also happens to be the exact order of average household income in the U.S.—Asians at the top, and Blacks at the bottom economically.
-There is only one demographic group which have lower single-parent rates than Asians, and therefore sit at the top of the chart economically—Jews.
-Follow God's law, and you reap the blessing and benefit.
+It is also the exact order of incarceration rates in America.
+There is only one demographic group which have lower single-parent rates than Asians, and therefore sit at the top of the chart economically and have the lowest incarceration rates—Jews.
+It's a simple prescription: Follow God's law regarding sexuality and marriage, and you and your children reap the blessing and benefits.

 The Gospel is good news, and that good news is that God loves you and is looking out for your well-being personally as well as mankind's at a societal, national, and global level.
 That good news was proclaimed to Abraham and a covenant was made between God and man which would result in the blessing of all families and nations of the earth.
 The sooner we understand how good God is and how perfect His ways are, the sooner we will love Him in return and walk in His ways with joy rather than grumbling.
 His plan of redemption, protection, and blessing is so complete and so unfathomable, that the enemy's tactic has to be to cause us to question the character of God and the validity of His word so that we don't get to experience the health, wholeness, and blessing that comes with submission and obedience to His law—from generation to generation.